tmarra122333/MEN_Deliverable_transfer/README.md

 6. Have the form on "new" page post to the "create" route.
 Commit. *
 7. Connect express to mongo by installing and setting up mongoose.
 Commit once it logs a successful connection message. *
 8. Create the schema and model for your thing that you are CRUDding.
 Commit. *

-9. Make sure you can concisely and precisely answer these questions:
+9. Make sure you can concisely and precisely answer these questions: *
     - What is a schema?
+    Schema collects the request config files/its like a placeholder for all of the instructions to tell the database.
     - What is a model?
+    Model actually describes the detail of the data.
     - What is the difference?
+    Difference is Schema is more of a paramater in a sense giving instruction and the Model is like an argument.
     - What is the relationship between them?
+    They both work concurrently to pass information to the controller.

 10. In the "create" route, use mongoose to add a document to your databse (`.create()`) based on what is in `req.body`.
 If you're having issues, check: is your `req.body` `undefined`?
 Where does `req.body` come from?
 Is there something you need to add to your app to make `req.body` be defined?
 (Yes, there is.)
-Commit.
+Commit. ---
 11. Make an "index" page which displays all the models created by the app so far.
 Commit.
 12. The "create" route redirect to the index page *after* the model has been created.
 Commit.
 13. Give your app the ability to render a "show" page.
 Commit.